Arsenal on this day in history. The February Files.

 8 February 1947: First team debut for George Curtis.
 He did play in two of the league matches in the abandoned 1938/9 season but those are discounted.
 He played 11 games in 1946/7 before transferring to Southampton on 11 August 1947.

 8 February 1941: Arsenal 15 Clapton Orient 2 (London War Cup, 10 goals for Leslie Compton).
 In this season Arsenal also scored eight twice and seven twice

 8 February 1956: Leyton Orient manager Alec Stock publicly announced his intention to join Arsenal as assistant to Tom Whittaker.

-8 February 1979: Brian McDermott became full professional (for his life in management see here).
-After management ending at the chaos of Leeds he returned to Arsenal as a scout.
+8 February 1979: Brian McDermott became a full professional (for his life in management see here).
+After his management career ended in the chaos of Leeds he returned to Arsenal as a scout.

 8 February 1980: Rhys Wilmot turned pro.
 He played eight league games for Arsenal in goal and then later played for Hereford, Leyton Orient, Swansea, Plymouth, Grimsby, Crystal Palace and Torquay Utd.

 8 February 1987: Arsenal 0 Tottenham 1; League Cup semi-final 1st leg.
 A defeat but the match became famous as the opening game in the sequence of one nil down, two one up games as Arsenal started to win things again.

 8 February 1995: Milan 2 Arsenal 0 in Super Cup second leg after a goalless first leg.

 8 February 2007: Mark Randall signed professional terms with Arsenal.
 He never hit the heights and drifted in the lower reaches of the Italian league before returning to England and playing with MK Dons.